Connect with others who understand.

 • It’s not always possible to prevent HER2-positive breast cancer recurrence, but regular follow-ups may help catch it earlier, and it can be treated.

-You may have heard that if breast cancer comes back, it’s most likely to happen within the first five to 10 years after you finish treatment.
-It’s natural to worry about your breast cancer recurring after treatment.
+You may have heard that if breast cancer returns, it’s most likely to happen within the first five to 10 years after treatment.
+It’s natural to worry about your breast cancer returning after treatment.
 If you’re like other MyBCTeam members, you’ll want more information.

 One MyBCTeam member shared, “I’m constantly wondering if the cancer will recur.”
 Another member commented, “I try not to worry about recurrence, but the thoughts pop up in my mind.”